-The non-listed equity shares of aCommerce Group Ltd. represent Level 3 in the fair value hierarchy and are classified as equity instruments designated at fair value through profit or loss (Note 12).
-Reassessment of this investment as per December 31, 2020 did result in a change of fair value and therefore requiring an increase of the investment of CHF 9.6 million (2019: CHF 0.0 million).
-According to the start-up nature of this non-listed business, the fair value has been determined using a revenue multiple model derived from listed and unlisted companies comparable to the investee, adjusted for the effect of the non-marketability of the equity securities, and the specific business model.
-The Group used a revenue multiple of 1.1 applied to full year 2020 revenues, adjusted for non-recurring revenue items to determine fair value (2019: a multiple of 1.1 was applied to 2019 revenues).
-Quantitative sensitivity analysis reflecting multiples of 1.0 and 1.2, with all other variables (e.g. revenues) held constant, results in a decrease and increase in fair value by CHF 3.8 million (2019: CHF 2.9 million), respectively.
+As per year-end 2020, the non-listed equity shares of aCommerce Group Ltd. represented Level 3 in the fair value hierarchy and were classified as equity instruments designated at fair value through profit or loss (Note 12).
+Reassessment of this investment as per December 31, 2020 resulted in a change of fair value and increase of the investment of CHF 9.6 million.
+According to the nature of this non-listed business, the fair value was determined using a revenue-multiple-model derived from listed and unlisted companies comparable to the investee, adjusted for the effect of the non-marketability of the equity securities, and the specific business model.
+The Group used a revenue multiple of 1.1 applied to full year 2020 revenues, adjusted for non-recurring revenue items to determine fair value.
+Quantitative sensitivity analysis reflecting multiples of 1.0 and 1.2, with all other variables (e.g. revenues) held constant, resulted in a decrease and increase in fair value by CHF 3.8 million respectively.

 The contingent considerations represent Level 3 in the fair value hierarchy and are classified as financial liabilities at fair value through profit or loss.
-The contingent consideration liabilities as per December 31 2020 of CHF 12.0 million principally related to the acquisitions of CTD (CHF 6.1 million) and SPC (CHF 5.1 million) in 2019.
+The contingent consideration liabilities as per December 31, 2021 of CHF 15.6 million principally relate to the acquistions of Bosung (CHF 6.8 million) and Sacoa (CHF 7.3 million).

-CTD: Management has estimated the normalized EBITDA targets (significant unobservable inputs) for the financial years 2020 and 2021 and the impact of the key supplier retention clause (significant unobservable input) and has determined that the maximum amount of the agreed consideration would be payable.
-The estimated future cashflows have been discounted to present value (level 2 input).
-If the normalized EBITDA is reduced by 10%, holding all other variables constant, the fair value would be unchanged.
-For the 2020 earn out period the business has generated a result which led to a payout of the maximum amount.
-The Group expects a payout of the maximum amount also for 2021 earnout period.
+Bosung: Management has estimated the normalized EBITDA targets (significant unobservable inputs) for the financial years 2021 and 2022 and has determined that the base amount of EBITDA would be achieved and therefore base consideration would be payable.
+The estimated future cashflows have been discounted to present value (Level 2 input).
+If the normalized EBITDA is higher/lower by 10%, holding all other variables constant, the fair value would be higher/lower by CHF 0.6 million.

-SPC: Management has estimated the normalized EBITDA targets (significant unobservable inputs) for the financial years 2020 and 2021 and the impact of the supplier retention clause (significant unobservable input) and has determined that the target amount of the agreed EBITDA would be achieved and therefore target consideration would be payable.
+Sacoa: Management has estimated the normalized sales targets of one key brand (significant unobservable inputs) for the financial years 2022 ending June and has determined that the target amount of sales would be achieved and therefore target consideration would be payable (if sales target is not achieved the payable is nil).
 The estimated future cashflows have been discounted to present value (Level 2 input).
-If the normalized EBITDA is higher/lower by 10%, holding all other variables constant, the fair value would be unchanged.
-For the 2020 earnout period the business generated a normalized EBITDA in excess of 20% of target achievement which resulted in an additional payout of CHF 1.0 million for 2020.
-The Group expects similar target achievement for 2021 earn out period and therefore the contingent consideration liability was adjusted accordingly.
+If the estimated normalized target is higher/lower by 10%, holding all other variables constant, the fair value would be unchanged /nil.

-Reconciliation of Level 3 fair values
+Reconciliation of Level 3 Fair Values